Last Updated: May 6, 2021

-- The Brunei Ministry of Health has confirmed 228 cases of COVID-19 in Brunei Darussalam.
+The Brunei Ministry of Health has confirmed 228 cases of COVID-19 in Brunei Darussalam.

-- RBA has suspended most of its routes until October 25, with limited scheduled service continuing to Kuala Lumpur, Melbourne, Singapore, Hong Kong, and Manila.
-Please contact RBA for details and booking information and note the following:
+- RBA has suspended most of its routes until January 31, 2021, with limited scheduled service continuing to Kuala Lumpur, Melbourne, Singapore, Hong Kong, and Manila.
+Please contact RBA and Singapore Airlines (SIA) for details and booking information and note the following: